jonezy/SubSonic.ServiceBase/README.md

 # ServiceBase

 For most websites I build using SubSonic I use a service pattern.
 That is for every domain object (User, Order) there is a corresponding service class.
-That service class can interact with many tables that deal with the domain object (User => Login, UserProfile, UserDetails)
+That service class can interact with many tables that deal with the domain object (User => Login, UserProfile, UserDetails).

+SubSonic is a fantastic utility and I love using it, but the programmer in me can't stand having that stuff in my controllers which is why I typically abstract out to a service pattern (which I find handles web scenarios very well).
+ServiceBase makes that service layer incredibly thin and light and let's you just do stuff.
+ServiceBase will provide caching, it implements a generic save method that will work for any SubSonic entity.

+# Example Site